-The Company believes that current cash and cash equivalents will enable the Company to have sufficient cash past our anticipated PDUFA date of August 14, 2023.
-If there is a substantial delay in the approval of HEPZATO, the Company expects to need to raise additional capital under structures available to the Company, including debt and/or equity offerings, which may not be on favorable terms.
-In a delayed approval scenario, the Company will not have sufficient funds to meet its obligations within twelve months from the issuance date of these condensed consolidated financial statements.
+The Company believes that current cash and cash equivalents will enable the Company to have sufficient cash through the launch of HEPZATO.
+If there is a substantial delay in the launch of HEPZATO, the Company expects to need to raise additional capital under structures available to the Company, including debt and/or equity offerings, which may not be on favorable terms.
+If commercialization were significantly delayed, the Company would not have sufficient funds to meet its obligations within twelve months from the issuance date of these condensed consolidated financial statements.
+As such, there is uncertainty regarding our ability to maintain liquidity sufficient to operate our business effectively, which raises substantial doubt about our ability to continue as a going concern.

-The Company's capital commitments over the next twelve months include (a) \$6.6 million to satisfy accounts payable, accrued expenses and lease liabilities and (b) \$5.1 million of loan principal payments.
-Additional capital commitments beyond the next twelve months include (a) \$0.1 million of lease liabilities; (b) \$1.0 million for settlement of litigation with medac; (c) \$0.5 million of loan principal payments; and (d) \$5.0 million of convertible note principal payments, if the holders do not elect to convert the notes into equity.
+The Company's capital commitments over the next twelve months include (a) \$6.0 million to satisfy accounts payable, accrued expenses and lease liabilities and (b) \$8.6 million of loan principal payments.
+Additional capital commitments beyond the next twelve months include (a) \$0.1 million of lease liabilities; (b) \$1.0 million for settlement of litigation with medac; and (c) \$2.0 million of convertible note principal payments, if the holders do not elect to convert the notes into equity.